EU Regulations on Cosmetics Compliance Testing

-Reliable testing and analysis of cosmetic raw materials and formulations are critical to demonstrating compliance whilst ensuring the safety of any beauty or personal care product.
+Reliable testing and analysis of cosmetic raw materials and formulations are critical to demonstrating compliance with European cosmetics regulations whilst ensuring the safety of any beauty or personal care product.
 Our team of analytical scientists, at our European centre of excellence for cosmetics testing, LaCoMed, located near Chalon-sur-Saône in France, provide expert testing services to help you meet the requirements of Regulation (EC) No 1223/2009:

 Cosmetics Stability Testing